This post is part of the series Budgets

 Also included in this food budget would be the 5 doner kebabs that I had in Berlin.
 Dang, they are tasty.
 I just can’t find them like that at home!
 I loaded up!
 I literally had them for every meal! #NoRegrets.

 In the chart I just included the basic prices that I saw and totals.
 Groceries let us bring sandwiches with us for lunches instead of popping out $15 per meal.
 My brother’s friend said she spent $50 on a salmon dinner!
 Insane!
+I definitely suggest the Bonus Supermarket in Iceland.
+It’s very large, noticeable, and fairly priced.

 Could you do it cheaper?
 Sure, if you didn’t drink!